Contract Declaration

 // WRONG: Contracts cannot have impl blockscontract Token { store: TokenStorage,}

-impl Token { // Error! fn get_balance(self) -> u256 { ... }}Instead, use standalone functions with effects:
+impl Token { // Error! fn get_balance(self) -> u256 { ... }}Instead, define methods on the storage struct and call them through the effect binding:

 contract Token { store: TokenStorage,

-recv TokenMsg { BalanceOf { account } -> u256 uses store { get_balance(account) } }}Contract Structure
+recv TokenMsg { BalanceOf { account } -> u256 uses store { store.get_balance(account) } }}Contract Structure

 Section titled “Contract Structure”The canonical structure of a Fe contract: